+41 79 446 14 86 info@immofisc.ch

 Fixed mortgage rates in %

-Inflationary pressure is easing
+Inflationary pressure is decreasing

 Global economic data